microsoft/playwright/docs/api.md

 - returns: <?[Object]> Object describing request failure, if any
   - `errorText` <[string]> Human-readable error message, e.g. `'net::ERR_FAILED'`.

-The method returns `null` unless this request was failed, as reported by `requestfailed` event.
+The method returns `null` unless this request has failed, as reported by `requestfailed` event.

-Example of logging all failed requests:
+Example of logging of all the failed requests:

 ```js
 page.on('requestfailed', request => {